 The Sir Arthur Lewis Community College hosted the inaugural competition back in 2017.
 The College's teams have performed credibly in the last two competitions;

 - 2018: Team SALCC placed second overall and captured the prestigious Best Overall Speaker Award and the Best Speaker Award for Semi-Final 2 and the Finals debates, respectively.

 - 2019: Placed second overall and captured the Best Overall Speaker Award and the Best Speaker Award for the Finals Debate.

-The College is grateful to the sponsors who have come on board to support the 2022 WIDC Competition particularly, the National Lotteries Authority, Massy Stores SLU Ltd, St Lucia Hospitality Credit Union, The St Lucia Teachers Credit Union, Invest St. Lucia, Flow St Lucia, All Biz Ltd, the Trophy Centre, Excel Signs, and all others who have pledged their support to us.
+The College is grateful to the sponsors who had come forth to support the 2022 WIDC Competition, particularly, The National Lotteries Authority, Massy Stores SLU Ltd, St Lucia Hospitality Credit Union, The St Lucia Teachers Credit Union, Invest St. Lucia, Flow St Lucia, All Biz Ltd, the Trophy Centre, Excel Signs, and all others who have pledged their support to us.